Creamy spinach artichoke dip with toasted bread, (Incomplete: max_output_tokens)

 • 1/4 teaspoon smoked paprika for a subtle savory note

-• 1 extra clove garlic if you want a stronger garlic flavor
+• 1 extra clove garlic if you prefer a stronger garlic flavor

 Spinach

-If you prefer fresh spinach, use about 1 pound fresh leaves.
+If you prefer fresh spinach, you can use it instead.
+You will need about 1 pound of fresh leaves.
 Cook them briefly until wilted, then cool and squeeze them dry.
-Fresh spinach gives a cleaner flavor, but it takes more work and yields a smaller volume after cooking.
+Fresh spinach has a slightly brighter flavor, but it takes more time and shrinks significantly once cooked.

 Artichokes

-Canned or jarred artichoke hearts are ideal.
-Drain them well and chop them into bite-size pieces.
-Quartered artichoke hearts can be used as they are, but smaller pieces distribute more evenly through the dip.
+Canned or jarred artichoke hearts are the best option for this recipe.
+Drain them well and chop them into small pieces so they distribute evenly through the dip.
+Smaller pieces make the texture more balanced and easier to scoop.

 Step 2: Dry the spinach thoroughly